What is virtual fencing?

 What are the animal welfare implications of virtual fencing?

-Although there are claims that virtual fencing is an animal-friendly technology that meets high animal welfare standards, there is a lack of research to support these statements, particularly regarding the long-term impacts of this technology on animal welfare.
+Although there are claims that virtual fencing is an animal-friendly technology that meets high animal welfare standards, there is a lack of research regarding the long-term impacts of this technology on animal welfare.

 One of the main welfare concerns of virtual fencing is the use of an electric shock, which has been shown to produce an acute stress response in animals .
 In addition, pain, aversion and chronic stress may occur .